enteocode/artic/README.md

 | **Redis**           | `6379` | TCP      | Not publicly accessible in production |
 | **Redis Commander** | `8081` | HTTP     | Not available in production           |

+### Authorization

+A user created by default in non-production environments:

+- Username: `user@example.com`
+- Password: `password`

+### API Documentation

+OpenAPI documentation is available in the development environment at `/api/docs`.

 ## Production

 To build and deploy the application in a production-ready state: